KongoCat/CDCCA/README.md

 ---

 ## 🔄 4.
-Cloud-Edge Collaborative Update
+Cloud-Device(Edge) Collaborative Update

 After receiving the uncertainty tokens, run the collaborative update script on the cloud to:
-- Fuse cloud and edge outputs
+- Fuse cloud and device outputs
-- Apply token-level distillation to update both models
+- Apply token-level distillation to update models
-- Compute and transmit updated parameters to the edge
+- Compute and transmit updated parameters to the edge device

 ```bash
 bash exps/finetune/mm/update_collab.sh